Direct Stafford Loan

 In addition to signing and returning your Financial Assistance Letter to accept the offered Stafford Loan(s), all students borrowing a Stafford Loan for the first time at MassArt need to complete two additional steps in order to finalize their loan application, as described below.

-- STEP 1: ENTRANCE COUNSELING AND QUIZ
+- STEP 1: ENTRANCE COUNSELING

 - STEP 2: MASTER PROMISSORY NOTE